metio/terraform-provider-k8s/docs/data-sources/elbv2_k8s_aws_target_group_binding_v1alpha1_manifest.md

 Required:

-- `from` (Attributes List) List of peers which should be able to access the targets in TargetGroup.
-At least one NetworkingPeer should be specified. (see [below for nested schema](#nestedatt--spec--networking--ingress--from))
+- `from` (Attributes List) List of peers which should be able to access the targets in TargetGroup.At least one NetworkingPeer should be specified. (see [below for nested schema](#nestedatt--spec--networking--ingress--from))
-- `ports` (Attributes List) List of ports which should be made accessible on the targets in TargetGroup.
-If ports is empty or unspecified, it defaults to all ports with TCP. (see [below for nested schema](#nestedatt--spec--networking--ingress--ports))
+- `ports` (Attributes List) List of ports which should be made accessible on the targets in TargetGroup.If ports is empty or unspecified, it defaults to all ports with TCP. (see [below for nested schema](#nestedatt--spec--networking--ingress--ports))

 <a id="nestedatt--spec--networking--ingress--from"></a>
 ### Nested Schema for `spec.networking.ingress.ports`

 Optional:

-- `ip_block` (Attributes) IPBlock defines an IPBlock peer.
-If specified, none of the other fields can be set. (see [below for nested schema](#nestedatt--spec--networking--ingress--ports--ip_block))
+- `ip_block` (Attributes) IPBlock defines an IPBlock peer.If specified, none of the other fields can be set. (see [below for nested schema](#nestedatt--spec--networking--ingress--ports--ip_block))
-- `security_group` (Attributes) SecurityGroup defines a SecurityGroup peer.
-If specified, none of the other fields can be set. (see [below for nested schema](#nestedatt--spec--networking--ingress--ports--security_group))
+- `security_group` (Attributes) SecurityGroup defines a SecurityGroup peer.If specified, none of the other fields can be set. (see [below for nested schema](#nestedatt--spec--networking--ingress--ports--security_group))

 <a id="nestedatt--spec--networking--ingress--ports--ip_block"></a>
 ### Nested Schema for `spec.networking.ingress.ports.ip_block`

 Required:

-- `cidr` (String) CIDR is the network CIDR.
-Both IPV4 or IPV6 CIDR are accepted.
+- `cidr` (String) CIDR is the network CIDR.Both IPV4 or IPV6 CIDR are accepted.

 <a id="nestedatt--spec--networking--ingress--ports--security_group"></a>